spyren/Mecrisp-Cube/sdcard/man/BoardSupportPackage.md

 Using the Digital Port Pins (Input and Output)
 ==============================================

-This example is very similar to the Cosmac.McForth\#Knight_Rider program. `dport!` and `dport@` set and get all 16 digital pins (D0 to D15) at once.
-You have to press the *SW1* push button til D0 is set to cancel the operation.
+This example is a very simple chase lighting program iinspired by Knight Rider.
+You need 8 LEDs and 8 resistors.

 ```forth
 \ Flipper Zero portmap